Mummies

 Burial 85 belonged to a young woman (16-20 years).
 She was discovered intact, still fully covered by a double layer of matting.
 Careful removal of the upper layer of matting and linen pads around the head resulted in the preservation of her entire head of hair, revealing a shoulder-length style of natural waves extending c.22cm from the crown of the head with a left side parting and asymmetrical fringe made up of S-shaped curls bordering the forehead.
 In addition to the excellent preservation of the cranial hair, the right eyebrow also survived.

-Her throat bore cut-marks indicating that her throat had been slit (but not decapitated) before the neck area was covered with linen pads.
+Her throat bore eleven cut marks on the ventral surface of the atlas, indicating that her throat had been slit (but not decapitated) before the neck area was covered with linen pads.
 Cut marks were not found on any of the other wrapped bodies.
 Her burial contained no grave goods in the usual sense.
 Only a couple of rounded sherds and a flint flake were found in the crook of her knees.

 References: